r-lib/devtools/README.md

 * [usethis](https://github.com/r-lib/usethis): Automating package setup (i.e.
   `use_test()`).

-Generally, you should not need to worry about these different packages, because devtools installs them all automatically.
+Generally, you would not need to worry about these different packages, because devtools installs all of them automatically.
 You will need to care, however, if you're filing a bug because reporting it at the correct place will lead to a speedier resolution.

-You also may need to care if you are trying to use some devtools functionality in your own package or deployed application.
+You may also need to care if you are trying to use some devtools functionality in your own package or deployed application.
 Generally in these cases it is better to depend on the particular package directly rather than depend on devtools, e.g. use `sessioninfo::session_info()` rather than `devtools::session_info()`,